-My most current work references the many ominous societal issues on our collective horizon with a measure of playful irreverence.
 My materials are typically found, bartered or bargained for, in keeping with my inclination to repurpose when possible.